joeljosephjin/Torch-Playground/README.md

 - fix the optimizer load bug (done)
 - add time as a log (done)
 - replicate another repo and its 93% accuracy (done)
+- start using wandb to record and compare model performances (done)